Lines now open

 All our course material is readily available online as soon as you enrol, with dedicated tutors to support your learning.
 Allowing your workplace to develop the skills needed to support their employees’ mental health.

-To learn more about what courses are available get in touch with an advisor our browse our courses below.
+To learn more about what courses are available get in touch with an advisor our browse our courses by downloading our faculty brochure below.

 LD | How to Start a Mental Health Awareness Program | CTA